 In communities throughout Africa, permanent taboos are also placed on female members.
 From infancy, the female child is given a low-nutrition diet.
-She is weaned at a much earlier age than the male infant, and throughout her life, a girl is deprived of high-protein food such as animal meat, eggs, fish and milk.
+She is weaned at a much earlier age than the male infant, and throughout her life, a girl is deprived of high-protein food such as animal meat, eggs, fish, and milk.
 As a result, the intake of nutrients by the female population is lower than that of the male population.

 In Nepal, menstruating women are barred from consuming milk, yogurt, butter, meat, and other nutritious foods, for fear that their impurity will cause cows to become ill.
-The typical diet during menstruation are dry foods, salt, and rice.
+The typical diet during menstruation is dry foods, salt, and rice.

-Women are responsible for producing, storing, cleaning, cooking food for consumption.
+Women are responsible for producing, storing, cleaning, and cooking food for consumption.
 Eight out of ten agricultural workers in Africa are women and in Asia six out of ten are women.
-Women have a crucial role in ensuring the health and nutrition of children.
-Women are pivotal to addressing hunger, malnutrition, and poverty, especially in developing countries.
+Women have a crucial role in ensuring the health and nutrition of their children.
+Women are pivotal in addressing hunger, malnutrition, and poverty, especially in developing countries.
 Yet, It is estimated that 60 percent of the world’s chronically hungry people are women and girls!
 The unequal pattern of food distribution between genders within the household from childhood through adulthood has long-term nutritional and health implications for women and girls.
 Anemia, caused by poor nutrition and deficiencies of iron and other micro-nutrients, affects 42 percent of all pregnant women globally and contributes to maternal mortality and low birth weight.